nuomegaalpha/musescoreAHKExtensions/README.md

 ### insertPaletteItem
 The function `insertPaletteItem(paletteCode, itemName, toolTipTime, IPE_delay)` is a function that takes four inputs, `paletteCode`, `itemName`, `IPE_toolTipTime`, and `IPE_delay`. `paletteCode` is the unique identifier for the palette item; it is also the value (right of the equals sign) in \lib\paletteList.ini. `itemName` is the name of the palette item that will be displayed as a tooltip; it is also the value of \lib\paletteDefinitions.ini. `IPE_toolTipTime` is the length of time the tooltip will be displayed for. `IPE_delay` is the amount of sleep time between commands to be executed.

 The purpose of this function is to add any palette item to the score.
-In my script (and @MichLeon's original script), on a shortcut, an input box is generated
+In my script (and @MichLeon's original script), on a hotkey, an input box is generated where the user can type in something, and upon hitting enter, the script will search for what the user typed, send the correct palette code, then send the hotkey to "Add Current Palette Item to Score".

+This script works by using Ctrl+F9 to "Search Palette" and Ctrl+Alt+P to "Add Current Palette Item to Score"

 ### nativeArticulation
 The function `nativeArticulation(keyName, articulationName)` is a function that takes two inputs, `keyName`, and `articulationName`